Diary Major John Kevin Lloyd - 1942-1945 - Part 7

 v J was drawn one goal all.
 I

-took two parties out for wood
+took two parties out for wood,

 and both parties had a swim

 in a pond.
-Borrowed crop cut
+Borrowed cross cut

-saw from Burman house.
+saw from [[Burmanese?]] house.

 Returned it in the evening but